 - The harder you push, the harder the system pushes back. – Changing an organization is not easy or simple.
 Like stretching a rubber band, often your change efforts will simply result in the rubber band snapping back into place as soon as you let go.

 - Cause and effect are not closely related in time and space. – What this means is that there is a separation between actions and the results of those actions that make it difficult to judge whether the actions are you took were successful.
 It also leads to attribution error where we connect the results to the wrong actions or causes.

-The purpose of bringing in an outside coach is to help with seeing the whole system, to support change, and to introduce known patterns for successful adoption.
-Good Agile coaches will teach systems thinking and help the organization to see the system at work.
+The purpose of bringing in an Agile Coach from the outside is to help with seeing the whole system, to support change, and to introduce known patterns for successful adoption.
+Good Agile coaches will teach systems thinking and help the organization to step back and see the system at work.